It’s easier to detect an error if it’s marked in red.

 Usage

-Once we include this list of variables at the top of the script, we can simply call the relevant variables as part of the echo -e
+Once we include this list of variables (either directly in the script or by loading an external config file), we can simply call the relevant variables as part of the echo -e

 command.